 In lieu of textbooks and lectures, this college’s students would study only original works — the great books of Western civilization — and examine, sometimes refute, and invariably learn from their claims in small classes that employ Socratic discussions.
 Moreover, the academic program would be ordered to the study of God in precisely the manner in which the Church has for centuries prescribed, according to the mind of Her Universal Doctor, St. Thomas Aquinas.

-Four decades later, on a beautiful campus neighboring California’s Los Padres National Forest, stands the Thomas Aquinas College of today — a witness to its founders’ faith and diligence.
-The College’s ranks have swelled to the maximum capacity of 350 students, and a roster of distinguished faculty has expanded accordingly.
+Five decades later — with beautiful campuses now in California and Massachusetts — Thomas Aquinas College stands as a witness to its founders’ faith and diligence.
+The College’s ranks have swelled to more than 400 students, and a roster of distinguished faculty has expanded accordingly.
 While holding true to its founding vision, the College has earned a national reputation for academic and spiritual vigor, becoming a model for the many new, faithful Catholic schools that have followed.
 Through God’s grace, it has also graduated generations of alumni who have gone on to faithfully serve the Church and society in myriad ways.

 It is my delight to share the good news of Thomas Aquinas College and its promise for the future of Catholic liberal education.
 I invite you to investigate our unique academic program, our community of faith, and the joys of campus life.
-I encourage you to learn about our admissions process and our alumni,and to explore the many ways friends can support the College.
-And if you are in Southern California, or you can make the trip, I invite you to visit the campus, to experience our classes, and to see for yourself how we go about this noble mission of forming leaders in service of the truth.
+I encourage you to learn about our admissions process and our alumni, and to explore the many ways friends can support the College.
+And if you are in either Southern California or New England, or you can make the trip, I invite you to visit either campus, to experience our classes, and to see for yourself how we go about this noble mission of forming leaders in service of the truth.